tristan957/libmerr/README.md

 ## Warnings

 - Do not try to use this library as a shared library.
-It will not work.
+It will not work. _This would work for_ `plain` _builds, but it is not a supported configuration because it is strongly encouraged to wrap_ `merr_t` _as done in the example above._
   - For Meson users, I highly suggest using a wrap file to integrate this into your project.